eachristgr/Computer-Architecture/Lab01/README.md

 | 3.0GHz | 310322367 | 308905452 | 325350657 |
 | 5.0GHz | 238481200 | 237581200 | 253370200 |

-- For the **TimingSimpleCPU** the total ticks, for different CPU frequencies and RAM types are:
+- For the **TimingSimpleCPU** the total ticks, for different CPU frequencies and memory types are:

 |   | DDR3_1600_8x8 | DDR4_2400_8x8 | LPDDR5_5500_1x16_8B_BL32 |
 |:------:|:-----------:|:-----------:|:-----------:|